Understanding named arguments and optional arguments

-When you call a Sub or Function procedure, you can supply arguments positionally, in the order they appear in the procedure's definition, or you can supply the arguments by name without regard to position.
+When you call a Sub or Function procedure, you can supply arguments positionally, in the order that they appear in the procedure's definition, or you can supply the arguments by name without regard to position.

-For example, the following Sub procedure takes three arguments:
+For example, the following Sub procedure takes three arguments.

 Sub PassArgs(strName As String, intAge As Integer, dteBirth As Date) Debug.Print strName, intAge, dteBirth End Sub

-You can call this procedure by supplying its arguments in the correct position, each delimited by a comma, as shown in the following example:
+You can call this procedure by supplying its arguments in the correct position, each delimited by a comma, as shown in the following example.

 PassArgs "Mary", 29, #2-21-69#